5l1v3r1/SSH_Bruter/README.md

 $ pip install requirement.txt
 ```

-## So What are the funcationality it can provide ?
+## So, What are the functionalities it can provide ?

-It has 3 modes till now
+It has 3 modes till now:

 1. Bruteforce ssh password alone
 2. Bruteforce ssh username alone